Divine-Star-Software/DivineVoxelEngine/README.md

 - Basic physics and collision detection.
   - Working to develop some helper functions to determine what voxel the player is looking at or touching.
   - Instead of using collision detection with the actual meshes it will calculate collision in the world thread.
+- Well written wiki with tutorials on how to do anything that you could possibably want.
 - Saving the world data.

 # Future Ideas